Xorlent/Bambu-P1_X1-High-Temp-Chute/README.md

 - About 5 oz. of filament
 - 0.20mm Standard profile
 - Supports guidance:
   - Split the assembly to individual objects.
-Receptacle, turn on supports (on build plate only).
+Receptacle: Turn on supports (on build plate only).
 Print with tabs/mating flange facing up and off the bed.
   - Chute, turn on supports (on build plate only).
 Print with screw flanges facing up and off the bed.  < 44 degree threshold angle will minimize support waste.
   - Supports are not needed for the block plate or receptacle closeout panel.
+Print the block plate with the flat surface on the build plate.

 ## Using
 - Install the closeour panel into the open face of the receptacle.
 The parts should friction fit with no need for glue.